All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How often should I get bloodwork while on this combination?

 Baseline labs should be drawn before starting the combination.
-Follow-up labs are recommended every 8 to 12 weeks, focusing on IGF-1, fasting glucose, fasting insulin, HbA1c, and a comprehensive metabolic panel.
+Follow-up labs are recommended every 8 to 12 weeks, focusing on IGF-1, fasting glucose, fasting insulin, HbA1c, and a thorough metabolic panel.
 Your physician may adjust this frequency based on your individual response and health history.

 Can I take CJC-1295 if I have type 2 diabetes and am already on a GLP-1 agonist?

-It is possible but requires close physician supervision.
+It's possible but requires close physician supervision.
 Growth hormone has insulin-antagonistic properties, which means it can complicate blood sugar management in diabetic patients.
 Your physician will need to monitor glucose levels more frequently and potentially adjust diabetes medication dosing.
 This decision should be made on a case-by-case basis. diabetes and peptide therapy

 Are there any long-term safety concerns with this combination?